 What Is Emergency Support Services?

 Emergency Support Services (ESS) volunteers provide services that preserve the emotional and physical well-being of survivors and response workers in an emergency.
-They include, but are not limited to, reception, food services, lodging, clothing, registration and inquiry, personal, and financial services”.
+They include, but are not limited to, reception, food services, lodging, clothing, registration and inquiry, personal, and financial services.
 Like search and rescue and several other types of volunteer groups, ESS is recognized as a Public Safety Lifeline (PSL) organization by the Government of BC.
+Most emergency survivors that ESS assists are evacuees.

-ESS typically does not provide services to emergency survivors itself; rather ESS refers emergency survivors to businesses, such as hotels, grocery stores, and restaurants, which have volunteered to participate in the ESS program.
-The Government of BC then reimburses businesses for the supports that they provide.
-Over the past few years, ESS has increasingly used Interac e-Transfers in lieu of referrals to specific businesses in order to assist emergency survivors.
+ESS typically does not provide services to evacuees directly; rather, ESS refers evacuees to businesses, such as hotels, grocery stores, and restaurants, which have volunteered to participate in the ESS program.
+These businesses are known as ESS Suppliers.
+The Government of BC then reimburses ESS Suppliers for the services that they provide to evacuees.
+In recent years, ESS increasingly provides evacuees with direct financial support via Interac e-Transfer in lieu of referrals to specific ESS Suppliers.

-ESS may be activated in response to events ranging from a small housefire to a large-scale evacuation.
-ESS typically only provides supports to emergency survivors for up to 72 hours; however, the BC Ministry of Emergency Management and Climate Readiness may authorize supports to be provided for longer if necessary.
+ESS may be activated in response to events ranging from small housefires to large-scale evacuations.
+ESS typically provides services to evacuees for up to 72 hours; however, the BC Ministry of Emergency Management and Climate Readiness (EMCR) may authorize services to be provided for longer if necessary.

 The City of Merritt’s ESS program is called Merritt and Nicola Valley ESS and is led jointly by the City of Merritt Emergency Program Coordinator and a volunteer ESS Director.